wildwind123/mypage/README.md

-# Simple page on React.
+# Simple page on React